Young Mentors frequently asked questions

 - Partnership Certificate – for coordinating organisation and partner organisation.

-Note: The certificates for Young Mentors capture the number of volunteering hours that they have contributed to the Be Connected Young Mentor program.
+Note: The certificates for Young Mentors capture the number of volunteering hours that they have contributed to the Young Mentors program.
 These hours can count towards the Duke of Edinburgh’s International Award – Service Section, to Service in Community or to other volunteering awards programs.

 Some coordinators and partners may want to mark the closure of the program by holding a morning or afternoon tea with all participants.